FOIL-NU/sSMLM_code/hpc/README.md

 The `config.yaml` file contains the following fields:
 - `allocation`: input the allocation id for the HPC cluster
 - `username`: input the username for the HPC cluster

+Input your allocation id and username in the `config.yaml` file before running any scripts.

 ## Processing files
 First, transfer your data to the HPC cluster, preferably in a subfolder in the `scratch` directory.
 Next, copy the relevant ImageJ macro script to the same directory as the data.
 Open the ImageJ macro script and modify the roi regions for the 0th and 1st order images to match the regions in your data.